 Well, you do not have to post several times a day or new article every day to secure a rank in top 10 search engine result pages (SERPs).

-Conversational writing style means writing in such a way that it does not look like theory rather it should be written your words that you would speak.
+What is conversational writing st>What is conversational writing style?e means writing in such a way that it does not look like theory rather it should be written your words that you would speak.

 Many people interpret “conversational writing style” wrongly.
 They believe writing conversational content requires you to record the while talking and then typing out that text.
 Well, it’s an another one of those blogging myths.